Jay121305/ScamSheield-Railway-Service/README.md

 #### Step 3: Open Browser
 Visit **http://localhost:3000**

-You should see the login screen (first screenshot).
+You should see the login screen.
 Use any email to sign in as a passenger, or use `admin@example.com` for admin access.

+> **Note**: Frontend works standalone with sample data.
+For full features (train validation, IRCTC pricing, trust scores), start the backend (see below).

 ### Full Installation (All Services)